harsh-2711/Resources/README.md

 # Resources

-Repository holding the additional resources needed for other GitHub repositories
+This repository contains additional resources, heavy in size by my other GitHub project repositories.